dpiegdon/slcan-tcp-tunnel/README.md

 -------

 All files in this repository are released unter the GNU General Public License Version 3 or later.
-This includes the schematic, the routed PCB and the firmware as well as the documentation and accompanying materials.
 See the file COPYING for more information.